Serrones/git_tests/Hello_World.md

 `Now let's use Rebase`

-> We are crossing commits from branches master and German_Text
+> We are crossing commits from branches master and German_Text.
+Either branch is commited one by one